 The following links may be useful when planning your visit to us:

-There is something for everybody here is the Lakes, whether you are a keen mountain biker, enjoy a leisurely cycle or are just getting started on two wheels.
+There is something for everybody here in the Lake District, whether you are a keen mountain biker, enjoy a leisurely cycle or are just getting started on two wheels.
 For a comprehensive guide to cycling in the area visit the Go Lakes website.

 If you enjoy walking then the Lake District will delight you with its array of gentle walks, long distance rambles and steep climbs - most of which boast some of the most spectacular views in the country.

-Gummers Howe is just a short distance from Hill of Oaks Park and is a short, family friendly walk with the reward of breathtaking views across the lake.
+Gummers Howe is just a short distance from Hill of Oaks Park and is a short, family-friendly walk with the reward of breathtaking views across the lake.
 Orrest Head is another short walk which benefits from magnificent views; located in Windermere Town Centre with its parade of pubs, coffee shops and tea rooms to sample on your return.
 Connect to Lakeside operated by Windermere Lake Cruises and enjoy a variety of walks from pier stops around Windermere.
-There is a pick up from our twin jetties in the mains season.
+There is a pick up from our twin jetties in the main season.
+This service will run daily in half term week from 21-28 October.
 For timetable information click here.

 A trip to the North and Western Lake District is really a must with rugged coastline, England's highest mountain range and most beautiful lake waiting to be explored!
 Choose to tie in your walk with a trip on an Ullswater 'Steamer' or a journey on the Lake District's most scenic railway.